- About BNC

 Very very little.
 Some of our programs need financial aid verification about your need level.
 When we seek this verification, we share your ID number with financial aid (that's it!) and they tell us if you have "high," "medium," "low" or "no" unmet need.
 If you didn't complete a FAFSA or an ORSAA, they tell us you have unknown unmet need (this doesn't hurt your chances at using our programs in any way).
 Financial Aid does not share with us what the difference is between "high" or "low" - we just know that you didn't get enough financial aid to be able to afford OSU without stress.
 The only other information we share with financial aid is how much, if any, Food Assistance Funds you received (Mealbux or Full Plate Fund) so that this gets included on some tax reporting stuff.

-We scan your ID when you come to most HSRC programs, get a tour or visit our building to do laundry, check out a textbook or participate in some other services.
+We scan your ID when you come to most BNC programs such as, getting a tour or visiting our building to do laundry, checking out a textbook or participating in some other services.
 This is the same system that other programs across campus use to track student attendance and participation.
 These numbers are used to analyze if university resources (budgets!) are being used effectively and reaching the students they should be.
 On a big picture, this is great, because campus administrators can analyze the data to see if we're doing our work equitably.
 For example (and hypothetically), if the data showed that only 10% of the visitors to the Dixon Recreation center were men, that would probably indicate a problem.
 Luckily, this isn't the case, Dixon is enjoyed by students of all genders - but we only know this for sure because we have data to back it up.

 Our agreement with the Linn Benton Food Share (LBFS) and the United States Department of Agriculture requires that we hold this information in the strictest confidentiality.
 We do not report to the University in any way exactly who comes to get food through our food pantry.
 We only share how many total people were served, how many total households, and not individual information.
 Because our food pantry is open to non-students too, we want to keep the sign-in process as simple as possible.